5 Barriers to Medication Adherence & What Can Help

 What are the Barriers to Medication Adherence?

+A 2019 meta-analysis found that non-adherent patients over age 55 showed a significant association with hospitalization and mortality.
+Identifying barriers to medication adherence and developing supportive solutions is vital to overcoming challenges with medication adherence.

 Over 80 factors have been associated with medication nonadherence.
-A 2019 meta-analysis found that patients over age 55 who did not adhere to medication plans showed a significant association with all-cause hospitalization and mortality.
-Identifying barriers to medication adherence and developing solutions is critical to overcoming challenges with medication adherence.

-Research has determined that these barriers can range from forgetfulness and lack of understanding about the importance of medications to socioeconomic challenges and medication side effects.
-We have outlined a few major reasons that answer the question of what are the barriers to medication adherence.
+These barriers can range from forgetfulness and lack of understanding to socioeconomic challenges and medication side effects.
+We have outlined five of the most common reasons that answer the question: what are the barriers to medication adherence?

 1) Forgetfulness and Disrupted Routines